Articles with keyword "twentieth century"

 Edmund Wilson's Big Idea: A Series of Books Devoted to Classic American Writing.
 It Almost Didn't Happen.

-The origins of the Library of American were a messy business.
+The origins of the Library of America were a messy business.

 Willa Cather in the Desert: Where She Learned What Truly Mattered and Found Material for The Song of the Lark